Melissa Lowder

-Melissa Anne Lowder (born January 29, 1997) is an American professional soccer player who plays as a goalkeeper for NWSL club Bay FC.
+Melissa Anne Lowder (born January 29, 1997) is an American professional soccer player who plays as a goalkeeper.
 She played college soccer for the Santa Clara Broncos.
+She was previously a member of the Utah Royals, Chicago Red Stars, San Diego Wave, and Bay FC in the NWSL.

 Club career

 Utah Royals

 Lowder was signed on a temporary basis by the Utah Royals on May 28, 2019, as a National Team Replacement player, serving as a backup goalkeeper.
 She was promoted to the team's Supplemental Roster on July 24, 2019.
 The club option for Lowder's NWSL contract was exercised ahead of the 2020 National Women's Soccer League season.
 Lowder earned her first start on September 26, 2020, during the 2020 NWSL Fall Series.
 In her professional debut she helped Utah earn a 2–2 draw with OL Reign.
 She was not given a new contract by Utah following the 2020 season.

 Chicago Red Stars

 Subsequently, Lowder was brought in to the Chicago Red Stars during the 2021 preseason, earning a spot as a National Team Replacement Player prior to the start of the campaign.